-Each class should be reminded of our Golden Rules and each class should discuss and agree their own individual class rules that also support the school's expectations of behaviour.
+Each class should be reminded of our class rules, each class should discuss and agree their own individual class rules that also support the school's expectations of behaviour.

 The value of Golden Time is that is encompasses a system of incentives and sanctions.
 All children begin the week with the expectation of Golden Time, they are not expected to earn this privilege.
-It takes place for 30 minutes on Friday afternoons when children can choose activities not normally available to them.
-The whole school has Golden Time at the same time.
+It takes place for 25 minutes on Thursday/Friday afternoons when children can choose activities not normally available to them.